Committee Constitution

 Section 2: Purpose

-The purpose of this Committee will be to advocate on behalf of Lakeside residents to the broader Princeton community, provide a forum for open discussion for residents on issues affecting our community, plan and fund social events, and help manage and administer shared community resources.
+The purpose of this Committee will be to advocate on behalf of Lakeside residents to the broader Princeton community, provide a forum for open discussion for residents on issues affecting our community, communicate those issues to Princeton administrators and ACC, plan and fund social events, and help manage and administer shared community resources.

 Section 3: Authority